EUMETNET/femdi-gateway-iac/ewc/README.md

 By default, the configuration does not group alerts; they are fired as they are received.
 If you want to group alerts, change the repeat interval etc. or add additional notification methods (e.g., Slack), you can modify the configuration accordingly or create a separate configuration for that.

-To make the default Alertmanager configuration work, you need to provide the following variables:
+The default Alertmanager configuration are stored AWS param store as:
-- `alert_smtp_auth_username`: The SMTP username.
+- `/alert_manager/smtp_auth_username`: The SMTP username.
-- `alert_smtp_auth_password`: The SMTP password.
+- `/alert_manager/smtp_auth_password`: The SMTP password.
-- `alert_smtp_host`: The SMTP server host.
+- `/alert_manager/smtp_host`: The SMTP server host.
-- `alert_email_sender`: The email address used to send alerts.
+- `/alert_manager/email_sender`: The email address used to send alerts.
-- `alert_email_recipients`: A list of email addresses to receive alerts.
+- `/alert_manager/email_recipients`: A list of email addresses to receive alerts.

-If you want to skip the Alertmanager configuration for now, you can provide an empty string for the `alert_smtp_auth_username` and/or `alert_smtp_auth_password` variables.
+If you want to skip the Alertmanager configuration for now, you can change the `/alert_manager/smtp_auth_username` and/or `alert_manager/smtp_auth_password` variables values to "false" in parameter store.

 For more advanced configurations, such as adding Slack notifications or grouping alerts, you can update the `receivers` and `route` sections in the `alertmanager_configs.tf` file or create a new configuration for a dedicated Alertmanager setup.

 ## Disaster Recovery